Gravity Falls Season 1 – television series review

 Another highlight of this already good show is the voice cast, and although all the actors possess impeccable comedic ability, series creator Alex Hirsch is the most versatile, as he voices two main characters and a number of recurring characters.
 But it’s Kristen Schaal who’s truly stolen the show.
 Schaal, who won an Annie Award for her adorable portrayal of Mabel, has helped create one of the most unique and likable female animated characters on television today.

 The show’s charms, spread by word of mouth to those who typically avoid The Disney Channel, facilitated its quick rise in popularity among all age groups.
-In fact, the only down side to watching Gravity Falls is being obliged to watch it among advertising for other Disney shows whose palpable lack of quality is a insult to this surprise new hit.
+In fact, the only down side to watching Gravity Falls Season 1 is being obliged to watch it among advertising for other Disney shows whose palpable lack of quality is a insult to this surprise new hit.

 Original Air Dates: June 15, 2012 to August 3, 2013 (USA)